stevenlegere/Iceland_Hackathon__/README.md

 Participating in this challenge was a fantastic opportunity to combine my coding skills with problem-solving and creativity in a team environment.

 I'm happy of the outcome of our efforts, we were able to meet our MVP in just four hours.

-Acknowledgments
-I'd like to express my gratitude to the Iceland Foods Hackathon organisers for hosting this great challenge.

 Happy coding,